Hanoi: Infrastructural development

-Hanoi is still faced with the problems associated with increasing urbanization.
-Although it is a major transport hub with a large network of national routes, expressways, railways, and is home to Noi Bai International Airport, the busiest airport in Vietnam, the disparity of wealth between the rich and the poor is a problem in both the capital and throughout the country.
-Hanoi's public infrastructure was assessed as in poor condition with high amounts of pollution and congestion in 2001.
-The city also has air and water pollution, difficult road conditions, traffic congestion, and a rudimentary public transit system.
-Traffic congestion and air pollution are worsening as the number of motor cycles increases.
-Squatter settlements are expanding on the outer rim of the city as homelessness rises (2001).

 In the late 1980s, the United Nations Development Programme (UNDP) and the Vietnamese government had designed a project to develop rural infrastructure.
 The project focused on improving roads, water supply and sanitation, and educational, health and social facilities because economic development in the communes and rural areas surrounding Hanoi is dependent on the infrastructural links between the rural and urban areas, especially for the sale of rural products.
 The project aimed to use locally available resources and knowledge such as compressed earth construction techniques for building.
 It was jointly funded by the UNDP, the Vietnamese government, and resources raised by the local communities and governments.
 In four communes, the local communities contributed 37% of the total budget.
 Local labor, community support, and joint funding were decided as necessary for the long-term sustainability of the project.